LuLeKi/af_projekt/DOKU.md

    The first and second derivatives of the spline are used to calculate pointwise curvature.
 The median curvature is normalized and clipped to the range [–1, 1] based on a configurable threshold.

 4. **Local Path Extraction:**
-   A local segment of the spline (typically ahead of the vehicle's fixed position) is extracted for further optimization.
+   A local segment of the spline (ahead of the vehicle's fixed position) is extracted for further optimization.
 Normal vectors are computed along this path.

 5. **Path Optimization via Curvature-Based Shifting:**
    Each local path point is shifted sideways along its normal vector proportionally to the normalized curvature.
 This enables anticipatory cutting of inside curves.